Bhopal–Jodhpur Passenger

-The Bhopal–Jodhpur is a daily fast express train which runs between Bhopal Junction railway station of Bhopal, the capital city of Madhya Pradesh and Jodhpur, 2nd largest city in Rajasthan.
+The 14813 / 14814 Bhopal–Jodhpur Express is a daily express train which runs between Bhopal Junction the capital city of Madhya Pradesh and Jodhpur, second largest city in Rajasthan.

 Arrival and departure

 Train number 14814 departs from Bhopal Junction daily at 1655 hrs., reaching Jodhpur the next day at 1830 hrs.

 Train number 14813 departs from Jodhpur daily at 0940 hrs., reaching Bhopal Junction, the next day at 0920 hrs.

 Routes and halts

 The train goes via.
 Bina Junction–Guna–Kota and Jaipur.

 The important halts of the train are :